Introduction to ControlLogix Online Editing

-Note: You cannot do an online edit if the keyswitch is locked into RUN mode.
-Also if you are in program mode, the last two steps are not required.
+Note: You cannot do an online edit with the key switch RUN mode.
+Also if you are in program mode, skip the last two steps.

 Here, we have a rung that is executing logic.
 We’ll walk through the five steps to change the XIC (the first instruction) to an XIO while we are online in Rem Run mode.

 The easiest way to start rung edits is to double-click the rung number.
 You can also right-click the rung number to start pending rung edits.
 Another way is to highlight the rung number, and go to “Logic” on the menu bar | Online edits | Start Pending Rung Edits.
 CTRL+SHIFT+S is shortcut that you can use to start pending rung edits.
 Another way to start edits is to highlight the rung number, and click “Start Pending Rung Edits” in the Online toolbar.
 Most of these methods can be used with any of these steps, but here, we will just use the online editing toolbar.
 Be sure the rung is highlighted (click the rung number), and then click the icon for “Start Pending Rung Edits”.